Nokhal/Citra-ArCodes/Fire Emblem Awakening - Thabes Overwritten.md

 ## Troubleshooting
 ### No code works
 You have most likely the wrong game version.
-Only the US version is supported, all DLC installed, on no online content.
+Only the US version is supported, all DLC installed, and no online content.

 ### Shader/XP/Move Twice code works but not gold/renown/items
 This is very strange, as i'm using pointers to pop the items.
 In fact, outside of Thabes exlusive items, the item code should work in vanilla awakening.